Learning how to let go of the hurt and pain.

 “Say to yourself in the early morning: I shall meet today ungrateful, violent, treacherous, envious, uncharitable men.
 All of these things have come upon them through ignorance of real good and ill… I can neither be harmed by any of them, for no man will involve me in the wrong, nor can I be angry with my kinsman or hate him, for we have come into the world to work together.” – Marcus Aurelius

 It is an unfortunate realization about life that we will meet unsavory people.
 They are everywhere.
-But in having a higher understanding of them, we can better tolerate their existence.
+But we can better tolerate their existence in a higher understanding of them.

 We Feel Hurt Because We Expected More

 What hurts us the most about the split from the narcissist comes down to the idea that we expected so much more from them.
 And that is where the hurt comes from.

 “If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.” – Marcus Aurelius